 - Their success rate vs my success rate:

 - It is essential to understand what IVF statistics mean.
 When it comes to IVF, there is no standardisation for reporting “success”.
 I see many private IVF clinic websites which give misleading information about their ‘success rates’.
 Success can mean anything including clinical pregnancy rates per embryo transferred or per embryo transfer treatment or per embryo transfer cycle or per treatment cycle or per eggs collected or fresh/frozen or donor eggs/donor sperm.
-Do the statistics refer to Live births or Clinical pregnancies?
+By the way, do the statistics refer to Live births or Clinical pregnancies?

 - HFEA’s success rate means the success rate per embryo transfer.
 The success rate recorded by the HFEA does not correlate with the live birth rate (take-home baby) as following embryo transfer and positive pregnancy tests, patients may still experience loss.